DrewAttakorah/printf/README.md

-# a custom "printf" by nhii07 and drewattakorah
+# a "printf" team project created by nhii07 and drewattakorah